jviotti/jsonbinpack-poc/docs/encoder/number.markdown

 ### `DOUBLE_VARINT_TUPLE`

-This encoding consists of a sequence of two integers:

-- The ZigZag-encoded Base-128 64-bit Little Endian variable-length unsigned
-  integer that represents the integer that results from concatenating integral part of the number followed by the decimal part of the number.

-- The ZigZag-encoded Base-128 64-bit Little Endian variable-length unsigned
-  integer that represents the position of the decimal point from the first digit of the integer.
-A negative position puts the decimal point to the left of the first digit, adding 0s as needed.
+The encoding consists of a sequence of two integers: The signed integer that results from concatenating the integral part and the decimal part of the number, if any, as a ZigZag-encoded Base-128 64-bit Little Endian variable-length unsigned integer; and the position of the decimal mark from the first digit of the number encoded as a ZigZag-encoded Base-128 64-bit Little Endian variable-length unsigned integer.
+The presence of a negative integer results in left zero-padding.

 #### Options